 As James emphasizes throughout his letter, God does not desire merely our superficial confession of Him.
 He wants us to live out the gospel in our lives.

-For sins to be “covered over” means that God will forgive the sins (Romans 4:7).
+For sins to be “covered over” means to receive God’s forgiveness for sins (Romans 4:7).
 There is no sin too great for Christ’s sacrifice.
-When we restore a brother or sister, whatever their sin may be, God’s forgiveness is more than able to save them from spiritual death.
+God’s forgiveness is more than able to save them from spiritual death.
 What can be greater than a renewed life in Christ?
 And to think that God allows us to play a part in His amazing work of restoration!

 But how do we turn a wanderer back to God?

 We can pray—regularly and passionately.
 Ultimately, it is not our clever arguments or sincere words that change a person’s mind.
-Rather, it is God’s Spirit moving in the deep recesses of the heart that brings a wanderer back, and by prayer we bring our petitions directly to God, who loves the person more completely than we ever can.
+Rather, it is God’s Spirit moving in the deep recesses of the heart that brings a wanderer back.

 We can lovingly confront a person who has turned away from God.
 Our love forbids us from being an observer on the sidelines, watching passively, while someone forfeits their soul.
 In talking with someone whose actions are contrary to God, we “do not regard them as an enemy, but warn them as [we] would a fellow believer” (2 Thessalonians 3:15), lovingly and prayerfully.